karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > to only give
 > part of the data used in the analysis.

-The table indeed gives all the PDFs that we draw directly from as inputs to the simulation.
-We did not draw draw samples directly from from the radio relic data at all.
+The table gives all the PDFs that we draw directly from as inputs to the simulation.
+We did not draw draw samples directly from from the radio relic data.
 The radio relic data are only used to compute Monte Carlo weights.
 The Monte Carlo simulation does not require the radio relic Monte Carlo weights, and can stand alone if one does not agree with our understanding of